hardenedlinux/chiba/README.md

 ### Why name Chiba

 Chiba is a Japan city with port, containers, and dockers.
-In [Neuromancer], it's also named **night city**. the underworld of the hackers that monitors and controls the upper world.
+In [Neuromancer](https://en.wikipedia.org/wiki/Neuromancer), it's also named **night city**. the underworld of the hackers that monitors and controls the upper world.
 So if you like the **night city** in 2077, now you know where it is.

 The core concept of Chiba project is to take advantage of [OpenBMC](https://en.wikipedia.org/wiki/OpenBMC), the firmware that monitors and controls the upper world upon the motherboard, or you may say, the virtual reality dataspace that was named **the matrix** in Neuromancer.